Lambda calculus: Explanation and applications

 Lambda calculus is Turing complete, that is, it is a universal model of computation that can be used to simulate any Turing machine.
 Its namesake, the Greek letter lambda (λ), is used in lambda expressions and lambda terms to denote binding a variable in a function.

 Lambda calculus may be untyped or typed.
 In typed lambda calculus, functions can be applied only if they are capable of accepting the given input's "type" of data.
-Typed lambda calculi are weaker than the untyped lambda calculus, which is the primary subject of this article, in the sense that typed lambda calculi can express less than the untyped calculus can.
-On the other hand, typed lambda calculi allow more things to be proven.
-For example, in the simply typed lambda calculus it is a theorem that every evaluation strategy terminates for every simply typed lambda-term, whereas evaluation of untyped lambda-terms need not terminate.
+Typed lambda calculi are strictly weaker than the untyped lambda calculus, which is the primary subject of this article, in the sense that typed lambda calculi can express less than the untyped calculus can.
+On the other hand, more things can be proven with typed lambda calculi.
+For example, in simply typed lambda calculus, it is a theorem that every evaluation strategy terminates for every simply typed lambda-term, whereas evaluation of untyped lambda-terms need not terminate (see below).
 One reason there are many different typed lambda calculi has been the desire to do more (of what the untyped calculus can do) without giving up on being able to prove strong theorems about the calculus.

 Lambda calculus has applications in many different areas in mathematics, philosophy, linguistics, and computer science.
 Lambda calculus has played an important role in the development of the theory of programming languages.
 Functional programming languages implement lambda calculus.
 Lambda calculus is also a current research topic in category theory.